Getting the Highest VA Rating for a Back Disability

 The formula that VA uses to rate back disabilities with a diagnosis code between 5235 and 5242is the same.
 That formula actually covers both the cervical and thoracolumbar parts of the spine.
-As I mentioned earlier, this article will only focus on the portion of that formula that relates to the thoracolumbar spine.
+This article will only focus on the portion of that formula that relates to the thoracolumbar spine.

-How I get a 40 percent rating for my thoracolumbar spine?
+How can I get a 40 percent rating for my thoracolumbar spine?

 The VA diagnostic codes for disabilities of the spine primarily focus on ankylosis.
 Ankylosis basically means that the joint is stiff or will not move.
 So, spinal disabilities focus on the lack of mobility or range of motion.

-Technically, the highest VA rating for a spinal disability that is limited to the thoracolumbar spine is 50 percent.
+Technically, the highest VA rating for a thoracolumbar spinal disability is 50 percent.
 To qualify for a 50 percent rating, a veteran would need to have “unfavorable ankylosis of the entire thoracolumbar spine.”

 Because of that, qualifying for a 50 percent rating for a thoracolumbar spine disability is very difficult.
-But, veterans can still qualify for a 40 percent rating for a thoracolumbar disability if they can show either of the followingone of the following:
+But, veterans can still qualify for a 40 percent rating for a thoracolumbar disability if they can show one of the following two things: